Permanent bracelets have taken off! Easily add this fun experience to your jewelry business offerings with these tips.

 What You Should Know

-Keep in mind that with permanent daily wear, your sterling silver chain is likely to be exposed to materials that can cause tarnishing.
+Keep in mind that with constant daily wear, your sterling silver chain is likely to be exposed to materials that can cause tarnishing.
 This includes beauty products that may have sulfates (such as hairspray, shampoo, lotion, etc.), chlorine, rubber, leather and more.
 Make sure your customers understand that if their jewelry comes into contact with these products they should take extra care to clean their chains to avoid tarnishing.
-Permanent jewelry requires maintenance and will have limits on what it can stand up to.
+Welded jewelry requires maintenance and will have limits on what it can stand up to.
+This relates to where you store your materials and do your welding also.
+Be sure to protect your chains from the chemicals in hair and nail salons.
+Exposure to these fumes and products will cause your chains to tarnish before they’re even worn.
+Be sure to have a designated welding area away from any of these contaminates and be sure to store your materials in a safe place.

-What Not To Use In Permanent Jewelry
+What Not To Use In 'Permanent' Jewelry

-Since permanent jewelry will be worn all day, every day, through all conditions it's important to use jewelry supplies that will hold up to everyday wear.
-There are a few things we'd recommend avoiding when adding permanent jewelry to your collection.
+Since 'permanent' jewelry will be worn all day, every day, through all conditions it's important to use jewelry supplies that will hold up to everyday wear.
+There are a few things we'd recommend avoiding when adding 'permanent' jewelry to your collection.
 Pearls and stones other than diamonds or sapphires/rubies may not hold up to everyday wear.
 If you want to include stones in the jewelry, we'd recommend ones with a Mohs hardness of 9 or 10.
 Gold plated charms have a thinner layer of gold and will wear faster than solid gold or gold-filled.
 Enameled charms are also not recommended as they are likely to chip with constant, everyday wear.
 Avoid anything porous that would get too dirty and wear down.
 And finally, if a 24 gauge jump ring won't fit through the chain link, switch to a chain with larger links.
 Do not stretch the links as this creates a weak spot that is more likely to break.

 Jewelry Welding Agreements

-We suggest having your customers sign an agreement understanding the risks of permanent jewelry.
+We suggest having your customers sign an agreement understanding the risks of welded jewelry.
 Overall, jewelry is not made to be worn all the time, so be sure to communicate the risks that come with this.
 Discoloration or tarnishing, the bracelets snapping off or getting damaged are all risks associated with wearing something all the time.
 Have a replacement or re-weld policy in place if this does happen, or if your customer needs to remove it themselves for any reason.
 It makes sure you and your customers are on the same page before welding, and there are no misunderstandings later on.
 You may choose to include a care card as well.
 This can talk about best cleaning practices, products to avoid, and more, to ensure your customers take the best care of their jewelry possible.

-Permanent Jewelry Starter Kits
+'Permanent' Jewelry Starter Kits

-Check out our Sterling Silver Permanent Jewelry Starter Kit and our 14k Gold Permanent Jewelry Starter Kit for an all-in-one permanent jewelry starter kid.
+Check out our Sterling Silver Permanent Jewelry Starter Kit and our 14k Gold Permanent Jewelry Starter Kit for an all-in-one 'permanent' jewelry starter kid.
 The sterling silver kit includes chains, charms, and jump rings for approximately 12 bracelets.
 The 14K gold kit includes chain, jump rings, and charms for about 3 bracelets and is a great way to introduce gold to your clients without spending a fortune.

 Check out these related articles: